itsamaso/AutonmousDroning/README.md

 ___________________________________________________________________________________________________________________________________________________________

-Essentially, **`MavicMiniMissionOperator.java`** is responsible to provide the autonomous logic by implementing the following methodology:
+Essentially, **`MavicMiniMissionOperator.java`** is responsible to provide the autonomous algorithm, in particular, its relation with the observer:

   ```java
   private Observer<LocationCoordinate3D> locationObserver = new Observer<LocationCoordinate3D>() {